WilenWu/myblog/source/_posts/R/R(Tidy+Transform)--dplyr-and-plyr.md

 **`vars()`**|Select variables
 **`funs()`**|Create a list of functions calls

+# plyr

-# plyr: Tools for Splitting, Applying and Combining Data
+plyr: Tools for Splitting, Applying and Combining Data

 **函数统一格式：**

 ```
 * * ply
 |  --->data structure be processed